 In New York or Beijing, hop on the subway; in Boston, the T; in Chicago, the L; in Washington, Los Angeles and Paris, the Metro; in London, the iconic Tube.
 If you plan to bounce all over the place, purchase an all-day or multi-day pass.

 Another fanciful way to travel is to make like Cap'n Crunch and hit the water.
 In New York City, ferries ply the Hudson and East rivers.
 The boats pick up and drop off seaworthy passengers in Brooklyn, Queens, Wall Street, Midtown East and West, and New Jersey, depending on the body of water.
-You can also travel via liquid highway in Seattle and Boston.
+You can also travel via liquid highway in Amsterdam and Boston.
 (Venice, of course, goes without saying.)

 If you're looking for an adrenaline rush, strap yourself into a pedi-cab.
 The bike-drawn carriages, now available in many major urban centers around the world, have all the guts and gumption of bike couriers -- but with more comfortable seating.
 Warning: Keep your hands inside the vehicle or you could end up banging them on a stop sign or passing cow.